 Teachers and students alike can better communicate with one another via interactive digital options.
 Teachers can hold extended office hours, and pupils can easily hold study groups or get together to work on group projects without leaving their homes or dorm rooms to meet.
 If someone needs one on one help with extra tutoring or with understanding certain concepts, teachers can be available via video conference.
 Plus, unified communications in tandem with video conferencing means that you can easily share and edit files in real time, which cuts down on the confusion of long email threads and multiple revisions of documents and files.

 Help for Ill or Disabled Students

 If someone falls seriously ill or has a disability, sometimes making it to school can be exceedingly difficult.
 If there are extracurricular activities or other seminars, conferences, or outside talks in your course syllabus, setting up up a video conference link can allow them to attend and get the same benefits as any other person.
-Falling prey to mono (that common college affliction) or suffering because of a lack of accessibility for a person in a wheelchair is no longer an obstacle when it comes to unified communication systems.
+Becoming sick or suffering because of a lack of accessibility for a person in a wheelchair is no longer an obstacle when it comes to unified communication systems.